Battle of Zornoza: Forces

 Lefebvre's IV Corps included three infantry divisions and 36 cannon.
-Major-General Horace Sébastiani's 1st Division contained the 28th Light and 75th Line (3 battalions) and the 32nd and 58th Line (2 bns.).
-Maj-Gen Leval's 2nd Division was made up of the Dutch brigade and 2 bns. each of the 2nd Nassau, 4th Baden and Hesse-Darmstadt Gross-und-Erbprinz Regiments, and the Paris National Guard and Frankfurt battalions.
-Maj-Gen Eugene-Casimir Villatte's 3rd Division included 3 bns. each of the 27th Light, 63rd, 94th and 95th Line.
+Major-General Horace Sébastiani's 1st Division contained the 28th Light and 75th Line (three battalions) and the 32nd and 58th Line (two battalions).
+Major-general Leval's 2nd Division was made up of the Dutch brigade and two battalions each of the 2nd Nassau, 4th Baden and Hesse-Darmstadt Gross-und-Erbprinz Regiments, and the Paris National Guard and Frankfurt battalions.
+Major-general Eugene-Casimir Villatte's 3rd Division included three battalions each of the 27th Light, 63rd, 94th and 95th Line.

 Blake's Army of Galicia contained three infantry divisions, a vanguard and a reserve.
-General Figueroa commanded the 1st Division (4,000), Gen Riquelme the 3rd Division (4,800), Gen Carbajal the 4th Division (3,500), Gen Mendizabal (2,900) the Vanguard and Gen Mahy the Reserve (3,000).
+General Figueroa commanded the 1st Division (4,000); General Riquelme, the 3rd Division (4,800); General Carbajal, the 4th Division (3,500); General Mendizabal, the Vanguard (2,900); and General Mahy. the Reserve (3,000).
 Only six of Blake's guns came into action.